cdhtlr/Barikade/README.md

 ```

 > Directories that start with a + sign are recursive, while directories that start with a - sign are non-recursive.
-> Barikade must be in one of the listed directories, otherwise it will not be able to run.
+> The Barikade program directory is automatically allowed to run any program non-recursively.

 ### Logging
 ```